HaloTech-Co-Ltd/MonetDB_fdw/README.md

 * EXPLAIN
 * IMPORT FOREIGN SCHEMA

-Be carefull!
+Be careful!!!
 There is a crash bug of UPDATE ...
 RETURNING in MonetDB (https://github.com/MonetDB/MonetDB/issues/7623) if table has PK.

 #### Supported Types